 Floating Maps and River Miles

 The Blackfoot covers approximately 50 floatable miles from Ovando to Bonner.
+Understanding river miles helps plan float lengths and fishing strategies.
 Popular floats include:

 Shuttle Services and Logistics